darellanodev/gif-tower-defense/README.md

 ### Next tasks

-- [x] When upgrading a tower, make the progress bar slowest depending on the upgrading level
-- [x] Magic ball of fire movement
-- [x] Magic ball of ice movement
-- [x] Magic UFO movement
-- [x] Magic ball of fire rest vitality to the enemies
-- [x] Small particles when an fireball touch an enemy
-- [x] Set particles color to red when an fireball touch an enemy
-- [x] Magic ball of ice freezes the enemies
-- [x] Blue small particles when an iceball touch an enemy
-- [x] Make the red tower target and shot to an enemy
-- [x] Missile: when the target is destroyed before the missile collides, set to status to DEAD.
 - [ ] Yellow tower absorbs the yellow faces and fill its indicator
 - [ ] When Yellow tower is full the player get lives depending on the upgrade level of the yellow tower
 - [ ] When the player sells a Yellow tower with enemy explosions particles captured the particles get free again